jefdaj/ortholang-demo/templates/usertab.md

 * Terminal sessions that persist when you leave the page
 * "Google Docs-style" collaborative editing by logging in from multiple computers

-No other info is required, and nothing is stored about users except their password (hash) + scripts.
+No other personal info is required.
+Nothing is stored about users except their username, encrypted password, and personal scripts + files.

 <input id="userscriptsearch" placeholder="Search guest scripts" id="box" type="text"/>